pduranti/mercadolibre.github.com/_posts/2012-04-09-getting-started.markdown

 layout: guides
 title: Getting Started
 categories:
-- Quickstart
+- First Steps
-menu: quickstart
+menu:
+- First Steps
 tags:
-- Quickstart
+- First Steps
 ---

 If you're reading this it's because you're wondering which is the easiest way to start using our APIs.
 Good news!
 It is dead simple!